dmehrotra/dmehrotra.github.io/_posts/2015-9-1-Hello-ITP1.md

 ---
 layout: post
-title: Hello ITP
+title: Hello ITP 1
-category: Physical Computing
+category: Applications
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).